rojopolis/spellcheck-github-actions/README.md

       - pymdownx.superfences:
 ```

-Please see the repositorys `requirements.txt` for a list of all included Python modules and their exact versions.
+Please see the repository's `requirements.txt` for a list of all included Python modules and their exact versions.

 ## DockerHub